Friendship Beyond Life’s Seasons

 It’s true that deep and meaningful friendships are often formed while doing everyday life together.
 But if doing life together is the only basis for friendship, what happens when life changes?

 My friend Jackie and I met 31 years ago.
 Two newly married 20-somethings from opposite coasts who found themselves working together in Miami, Florida.
-We could have been co-workers for a couple of years and then forgot all about one another.
+We could have been co-workers for a couple of years and then forgotten all about one another.
 Instead, we’ve remained dear friends through a multitude of life’s seasons.
 Five children (two for her, three for me), multiple moves (mine), the loss of a parent (hers), a divorce (mine), marriages (both of our oldest children) and many other milestones.

 Milestones that will continue as we stay connected through phone calls, visits, emails, and texting.
 Jackie was with me the night before my son Andy was born, and she traveled from South Florida to be at his wedding last week.
 After watching Jackie and her husband Patrick laughing and celebrating with me, Andy remarked, “Jackie and Patrick are the kind of people that friendship is made for.”
 I couldn’t agree more.